omjoshi2112/AUTOMATE-THE-TESTING-login/README.md

 MENTOR NAME: NEELA SANTHOSH

-DESCRIPTION : AUTOMATE THE TESTING OF A SAMPLE WEB APPLICATION’S LOGIN AND NAVIGATION FUNCTIONALITY USING SELENIUM WEBDRIVER.
+DESCRIPTION : TEST RESTFUL APIS USING POSTMAN FOR FUNCTIONALITIES LIKE AUTHENTICATION AND DATA RETRIEVAL.

 Install Postman:
 Download and install from Postman’s website.